ashleychontos/pySYD/docs/usage/cli/examples.rst

 ########################

 For applications to single stars, we will start with a very easy, high signal-to-noise (SNR) example, followed by medium, low, and no SNR examples.
-These won't be detailed walkthroughs but we are hoping to give pointers about what to look for in each class of examples.
+These examples will not be as detailed as the :ref:`quickstart example <quickstart-script>` -- our goal here is to provide pointers on what to look for for each case.

 -----